What is Force Field Explorer?¶

 Support for Tinker internal coordinate, restart and induced dipole file formats, plus of molecules and biopolymers directly from the PubChem, NCI or PDB databases, or from disk files.

-Automatic conversion of downloaded small molecules to Tinker’s “tiny” force field.
+Automatic conversion of downloaded small molecules to Tinker’s “BASIC” force field.
 Also supported is convertion of PDB files to Tinker format with automatic atom typing for many standard biomolecular force fields.

 The most important Force Field Explorer development is to add further molecular editing and visualization features, as well as tighter integration with Tinker.
 Currently, Java3D is used as the graphics toolkit underlying FFE’s visualization engine.
 Java3D was originally developed by Sun, but is now maintained by an open source consortium and is freely available.
 Other planned enhancements include support for additional molecule file types and special capabilities for molecular complexes, docking and binding applications.